taerikor/next-witter/readme.md

-# NexTwitter (Twitter Clone)
+# NexTwitter

-used and learned Next.js React Redux Express Sequelize(MySQL)
+Twitter Clone with React, Redux, Node, MySQL

+## Course

 You can watch the tutorial for this app.

+> This app is an added and modified function in the existing tutorial.

 https://inf.run/YAuW